Vision Therapy for Adults in Metro-Vancouver

 How a Vision Problem Can Affect Your Life

 Adults will figure out many ways to compensate for their visual problems so that they can continue with any strenuous visual work they need to do.
 Often, adults come home from work extremely tired when all they did was sit at a desk and do paperwork.
-Some people will feel as if they had just run a 10K race!
-Children, on the other hand, will tend to avoid tasks that are difficult or make them feel inadequate.
+Some people will feel as if they had run a marathon!
+Children, on the other hand, tend to avoid tasks that are difficult or make them feel inadequate.

 How to Improve Your Vision